SARDONYX-sard/serde-hkx/docs/specification/hkx_types.md

 ### `Variant`(`hkVariant`)

-- It seems to have class and object pointers, but details are unknown.
+- `hkClass` is a class that holds meta-information (Flags, vtable, etc.) for each C++ Havok class and is stored in its own static field.
 - Only used for `value` of `hkCustomAttributesAttribute`.

 - C++